Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Experiments

 To evaluate the computational efficiency of the proposed framework, we conducted runtime analysis on a workstation equipped with a single NVIDIA GeForce RTX~4090 GPU and an AMD EPYC~7352 CPU with 11 vCPUs.
 Table~\ref{tab:realtime} summarizes the average and maximum latency, peak CPU/GPU memory usage, and overall throughput in frames per second (FPS) for each module in the current implementation: relative altitude estimation (RAE), altitude-aware cropping (Crop), VPR classification (VPR~(C)), and VPR retrieval (VPR~(R)).
 Here, Peak CPU ABS denotes the absolute peak CPU memory observed during each module, whereas CPU DELTA denotes the incremental CPU memory increase relative to the module entry point.

 The results show that RAE and cropping are lightweight, with average latencies of 10.7\,ms and 12.4\,ms, respectively.
 The classification stage is the most computationally demanding, averaging 50.6\,ms per query, while retrieval over candidate classes adds only 1.5\,ms. Peak GPU memory usage remains below 600\,MB for all modules, and CPU memory consumption is modest, with incremental usage under 100\,MB per stage.
-The full pipeline reaches 13.3 FPS on the reported workstation hardware, indicating compatibility with online processing at 10--15 Hz in the present implementation.
-These results indicate that the proposed pipeline is computationally efficient in the current implementation and compatible with online processing, although dedicated onboard benchmarking is still needed for deployment on airborne platforms.
+The timed main retrieval pipeline (RAE, Crop, VPR~(C), and VPR~(R)) reaches 13.3 FPS on the evaluation workstation, indicating compatibility with online processing at 10--15 Hz.
+The optional WCE post-processing stage is not included in this runtime measurement.
+These results indicate that the proposed pipeline is computationally efficient under the reported evaluation setting.

-\subsection{Ablation Study}
+\subsection{Ablation study}

-\subsubsection{Image Pre-processing}
+\subsubsection{Image pre-processing}

 To evaluate the usefulness of the proposed \(\mathrm{Spat2Freq}\) image pre-processing module for the relative altitude estimation task, we compare models trained on \(\mathrm{Spat2Freq}\)-processed images with models trained directly on spatial-domain images.
 Table~\ref{tab:he} summarizes the average altitude estimation error and threshold-based estimation accuracy under two configurations: with and without \(\mathrm{Spat2Freq}\).
-Figure~\ref{fig:spat2freq} provides a visual comparison of the estimated relative altitudes across the four datasets (CT01, CT02, QD01, and QD02), illustrating the difference between the two settings.
-In each subfigure, every point represents a single query image, with the ground-truth relative altitude on the horizontal axis and the estimated relative altitude on the vertical axis.
-Green points correspond to models trained without \(\mathrm{Spat2Freq}\), while blue points correspond to models trained with \(\mathrm{Spat2Freq}\).
-The yellow diagonal line indicates perfect estimation, i.e., cases where \(\hat{H}\) equals the ground-truth relative altitude.
-Three pairs of symmetrically placed dashed lines represent error thresholds of \(\pm25\) m (purple), \(\pm50\) m (red), and \(\pm100\) m (dark blue), respectively.
-As shown in Fig.~\ref{fig:spat2freq}, the model trained with \(\mathrm{Spat2Freq}\) produces estimates that are more concentrated around the diagonal and more frequently fall within the predefined error bands, indicating improved altitude estimation accuracy.
+As shown in Table~\ref{tab:he}, \(\mathrm{Spat2Freq}\) consistently reduces \(E_{avg}\) and improves all threshold-based accuracy metrics across the four datasets, indicating that frequency-domain preprocessing improves relative altitude estimation performance.
+This result supports the use of \(\mathrm{Spat2Freq}\) as the default preprocessing step in the proposed relative altitude estimation module.